- Home

 Coverage and Response Structure

 The Town is divided into five fire districts and two rescue/emergency medical services (EMS) districts.
-There are four fire stations, a maintenance facility, Fire Department Headquarters which houses Fire Alarm Operations, Fire Administration and Fire Prevention.
+There are five fire stations and our maintenance facility, North Kingstown Fire Department Headquarters which houses Public Safety Communications, Fire Administration, and Fire Prevention.
 The Department utilizes a three-shift schedule, staffing each shift for a 24- hour period, 7 days a week, and 365 days a year.
-A minimum on-duty staffing level of 17 personnel has been established for around-the-clock delivery of emergency services.
-During business hours, administrativepersonnel are available to the public for fire prevention services.
+A minimum on-duty staffing level of 19 personnel has been established for around-the-clock delivery of emergency services.
+During business hours, administrative personnel is available to the public for fire prevention services.

 Two stations are equipped with ALS rescues—Station 1 and 3.
 Each rescue is staffed with a minimum of two firefighter/EMTC/Paramedics, each having Advanced Life Support (ALS) certification.
 The rescues carry both Advanced Life Support (ALS) and Basic Life Support (BLS) equipment and provide a high level of emergency medical care.
 Some of the items carried on the rescues are: advanced airway and ventilation equipment, vascular therapy supplies, and portable battery-operated monitor/defibrillator's.
 Firefighter/EMTC/Paramedics are able to supply immediate life savingmeasures and transport patients to the appropriate facilities.